UniversalDependencies/UD_German-HDT/README.md

 - part B (104,795 sentences) - manually annotated but not checked with DECCA
 - part C (55,027 sentences) - automatically parsed with WCDG and not included in the UD release

+Sentences which where not accepted by the UD validation script do not appear in the current version and may be added in future releases.
+Of the 206,794 converted sentences, 173,247 sentences are currently included.
 Due to their size, they are arranged in [Github](https://github.com/UniversalDependencies/UD_German-HDT) as follows:
-- de_hdt-ud-dev.conllu - sentences 1 to 10000 from part A, sentences 102001 to 112000 from part B
+- de_hdt-ud-dev.conllu (17,293 sentences) - sentences 1 to 10000 from part A, sentences 102001 to 112000 from part B
-- de_hdt-ud-test.conllu - sentences 10001 to 20000 from part A, sentences 112001 to 122000 from part B
+- de_hdt-ud-test.conllu (17,028 sentences) - sentences 10001 to 20000 from part A, sentences 112001 to 122000 from part B
-- de_hdt-ud-train-a.conllu - sentences 20001 to 102000 from part A
+- de_hdt-ud-train-a.conllu (68,801 sentences) - sentences 20001 to 102000 from part A
-- de_hdt-ud-train-b.conllu - sentences 122001 to 206794 from part B
+- de_hdt-ud-train-b.conllu (70,125 sentences) - sentences 122001 to 206794 from part B

-Sentences which where not accepted by the UD validation script do not appear in the current version and may be added in future releases.

 # License